 Under Florida’s no-fault laws, you can sue the other driver if you sustained severe injuries.
 Therefore, a speeding driver can be held personally liable for damages caused by a speeding accident.

 You must act quickly after your accident.
-Most car crash claims are subject to a four-year statute of limitations.
+Most car crash claims are subject to a two-year statute of limitations.
 If you don’t file your claim within two years of your accident, you will lose your right to compensation.

-Schedule a Free Consultation With Our Miami Car Crash Lawyers
+Schedule a Free Consultation With Our Miami, Florida Car Crash Lawyers

 If a speeding driver caused your car accident, get legal advice from experienced Miami personal injury lawyers.
 Our attorneys at Shaked Law Personal Injury Lawyers offer free consultations so that you can get the information you need to maximize your compensation for a car accident claim.